fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## To be done in the nearest future

-* Dialogs
-    * line up ux and design to match overall look and feel

 * CSS optimization - convert current CSS structure to SASS based pre-processor for future ease of adjustment
     - underway